vovamarch/MDK-Middleware-fork/Documentation/Doxygen/USB/src/example_dev_cdc.md

  - **[Strings]** section should be changed as desired

 \note
- - Vendor ID and Product ID are configured in the USBD_Config_n.h configuration file of the embedded application.
+ - Vendor ID and Product ID are configured in the `USBD_Config_0.h` configuration file of the embedded application.
  - For producing digitally signed driver catalog file please refer to Microsoft Windows documentation.